-- Relics mode, is used to discriminate against smaller pieces of iron like nails, while retaining the lower end of the conductivity scale keeping good targets such as brass and and bronze.
+- Relics mode is used to discriminate against smaller pieces of iron like nails while retaining the lower end of the conductivity scale keeping good targets such as brass and bronze.

-- Finally Zero mode, which in a nutshell is the same as All Metal mode just a fancy name.
+- Finally Zero modes, which in a nutshell is the same as All Metal mode just a fancy name.